#GivingTuesday is About Giving Back

-You can spread the word about important causes that you believe others may find relevant as well.
+- Spread the word about important causes that you believe others may find relevant.

-You can use the day to educate your children and grandchildren, encouraging them to give back in an age-appropriate way.
-Ideas include writing a thank you note to a teacher or essential worker, choosing a toy they no longer play with to pass on to a less fortunate child, shopping for a toy to donate to a toy drive (nothing for them that day, just the donation).
-Doing these things reminds them to be thankful for what (and who) they have in their lives and teaches them to be humble and to show gratitude by giving something to those who have less than them.
+- Use the day to educate your children and grandchildren, encouraging them to give back in an age-appropriate way.
+Ideas include writing a thank you note to a teacher or essential worker, choosing a toy they no longer play with to pass on to a less fortunate child, and shopping for a toy to donate to a toy drive (nothing for them that day, just the donation).
+Doing these things reminds them to be thankful for what (and who) they have in their lives and teaches them to be humble and show gratitude by giving something to those who have less than them.

 There are other creative ways you can give too.

 Learn how you can benefit from Donor Advised Funds.

 For individuals who wish to donate some of their IRA to charity, making a Qualified Charitable Distribution could be a good strategy.
 Speak with your wealth advisor or give us a call to learn more about making Qualified Charitable Distributions post CARES Act.